 If you live in the Seattle area, your staycation options are plenty.
 Chances are, you have done all the touristy things.
-Friends and family come for a visit, and they want to go to the top of the Space Needle and visit Pike’s Place Market.
+Friends and family come for a visit, and they want to go to the top of the Space Needle and visistaycationt Pike’s Place Market.
 You took them to have a cup of Joe at the first Starbucks and did the Underground Tour.
 But there are plenty of other activities available for your Seattle staycation!
+On top of that, Seattle is also one of the most wheelchair-friendly cities to visit.

 Visit the Smith Tower